Why Feed Your Pets Raw?

 A brief history of pet food

+Dogs and cats in nature are carnivorous.
+A raw diet consists of a broad range of fresh whole foods that a wild or feral cat, wolf or a dingo would consume over the course of a year.
 There is a long history of humans feeding some grains, dairy and even vegetables and fruits to dogs, right back to roman times.
 In comparison, the very first documented processed “dog food” was a biscuit made of wheat, meat, and vegetable scraps in the mid 1800’s.
 Canned horse meat for dogs was used during WW1 as a way to get rid of diseased horses.
 Cat food wasn’t introduced until the mid 1930’s when canned cat food, and dry dog food were developed by Gaines Food Co.

 What’s wrong with kibble and dry foods?